 She could feel very light vibrations coursing through his body.
 Heat radiated off him in waves.

-It had something to it, she vaguely reflected, but in the end, heat really wasn't her kind of thing.
+It had something to it, she reflected vaguely, but in the end, heat really wasn't her kind of thing.
 Or rather, not the kind of thing she liked coming from somebody else.

 "I can't not run after them," he said softly, almost apologetically.
 "I can't not stop them."
 She almost heard him add, It's what I am.